Galgamins/QWEST/README.md

   - Player Houses: Enabled
   - A lot of stuff is very nice in LOTD's MCMs, you should check them all just to know what they do, it'll be useful on the long run.

+#### OBIS - Patrols
+- Enable

-#### moreHUD
+#### SmoothCam
 - Presets
-  - Save Settings with FISS
-    - Load User Settings? : GO

-#### OBIS - Bandits
-- Leave as is unless you want more bandits to fight.

-#### SkyUI
-- General → Item List :
-  - Font Size : Small
-  - Category Icon Theme : CELTIC
-- Advanced → SWF Version Checking :
-  - Map Menu : Disabled
-  - Favorites Menu : Disabled
-  - Inventory Menu : Disabled
-  - Barter Menu : Disabled
-  - Container Menu : Disabled
-  - Crafting Menu : Disabled

-#### SmoothCam  -for 3rd person players-
-- Presets
   - Load Preset (There are three presets available for you to use.
+Vanilla Enhanced Camera is already loaded for you automatically by default.
 Try them out and see which one you prefer!)
-- Compatibility
-  - Archery Gameplay Overhaul: Enabled
-  - Only this one needs to be enabled!

 ### Sunhelm
 - You can enable this if you wish to play with survival.
 Once enabled, back out of the mcm menu wait for all of the messages to finish loading, then go back into mcms.